-You’ve weathered a crowded train or gridlocked traffic, or waited what felt like a decade for the bus.
+You’ve weathered a crowded train or gridlocked traffic, or waited what felt like a decade for the bus, writes Phillippa Barrett of Space Zero.
 Perhaps you got caught in a downpour, took a glacially-paced lift that stopped at every floor, or lost 20 minutes queuing for an emergency flat white.
 Your reward for completing the herculean obstacle course that is the modern commute?
 Eight hours in the office.

 How does your workplace make you feel?
 Offices are as varied as the people they hold, but for a large number of us, the office means ‘open plan’, a designed environment associated with workplace conformity and familiar to a multitude of workers around the world.
 It means taking a seat, fitting in and adapting to the norm.
 In America, one of the elements of open plan has become an even greater symbol of corporate conformity; the office cubicle.
 A familiar trope in any movie about the degrading aspects of modern working life, the cubicle provides a perfect shorthand for the way in which individuality is subsumed by the corporate world.

 Yet instinctively, people will rebel against this loss by personalising their surroundings and claiming a space as their own, even if only for the short time they may be there.
 The need and urge to personalise space are universal.
 We often find in the course of our own projects that the first thing people do when they occupy an office for the first time is to personalise their space.